runnerty/runnerty/docs/values.md

   "processes":[
     {
       "id": "GET-USER-EMAIL",
-      "name": "it get an user email",
+      "name": "It get an user email",
       "exec":
         {
           "id": "mysql_default",
           "command": "SELECT email FROM USERS WHERE ID = 1" },
-      "output_share": [{"key":"USER","name":"EMAIL","value":":PROCESS_EXEC_DB_FIRSTROW_EMAIL"}]
+      "output_share": [{"key":"USER","name":"EMAIL","value":"@GV(PROCESS_EXEC_DB_FIRSTROW_EMAIL)"}]
     }
   ]
 }
 ```

 In this example we are getting the email of an user from the database using the `@runnerty/executor_mysql` and assigning it to a value.
-This way we can use the `:USER_EMAIL` value anywhere of the chain.
+This way we can use the `@GV(USER_EMAIL)` value anywhere of the chain.

-Notice that in this example we are are using the value `:PROCESS_EXEC_DB_FIRSTROW_EMAIL` This is an extra value returned by this executor that contains the field selected by the query.
+Notice that in this example we are are using the value `@GV(PROCESS_EXEC_DB_FIRSTROW_EMAIL)` This is an extra value returned by this executor that contains the field selected by the query.

 ### Chain values